endo-angel/ct-angel/README.md

      Need to register, install after registration.After decompression, place the three files in the corresponding directories of cuda.
    ```
 #### 4.2.3 Download our trained model
 We open sourced two models we trained: the model for extracting valid regions of CT images and the model for detecting suspicious lesions in CT images.
-The download links are provided below:
+The download link is provided below:
 ```
 link：https://pan.baidu.com/s/1zwDztKY0zSvhtBE48J-2vw
 extraction code：zide